openvlc/OpenVLC/OpenVLC_VL_IR/README.md

 ## Instructions for testing

 The new cape and firmware implementing the proposed modulation scheme are both compatible with the OpenVLC 1.3 platform.
-To get started and test them, follow the instructions provided at https://github.com/openvlc/OpenVLC#readme
+To get started and test them, follow the instructions provided [here](https://github.com/openvlc/OpenVLC#readme).

-The operation and setup of the receiver are exactly as the one described for OpenVLC 1.3 in the "Setting up the TX/RX" Section.
+The operation and setup of the receiver are exactly as the one described for OpenVLC 1.3 in the [Setting up the TX/RX](https://github.com/openvlc/OpenVLC#setting-up-the-txrx) section.
 For the transmitter, the setup is also the same, the only difference is that now you should select the firmware for transmission according to the desired dimming level.
-All the available dimming options are listed in the "Repository content" section of this README file.
+All the available dimming options are listed [here](#repository-content).

 ## Citation